Agnes Nestor: International Glove Workers Union and the Women's Trade Union League

 The topic of education for working women was just as crucial to the WTUL, they created an education program for working girls, in hopes of providing them with opportunities to explore cultural avenues which they had been denied from.
 In 1917, they worked out a plan with the Chicago Board of Education for the use of the classrooms of public schools (when they were not in use) to hold classes for the working women, Nestor particularly helped work out a course in the history of the trade-union movement.
 In 1918, Nestor joined a group organized by Samuel Gompers to travel on a Labor mission to Europe, the purpose of the mission was to cultivate international relationships between labor groups in the United States and in Europe and to demonstrate the readiness to help war-stricken Europe and cooperate once World War I ended.

 When Nestor returned to Chicago, she formed the Cooperative Glove Association of Chicago in 1921 to compete against non-union shops, but it failed in 1925 because it could not compete effectively.
 She became involved in politics, running unsuccessfully in the Democratic primary for state legislature in 1928, serving on the Chicago Recreation Commission (1934), the Board of Trustees of Chicago's Century of Progress Exposition (1933-1934), and the Advisory Committee of the Chicago Planning Commission (1939).
 She opposed the National Woman's Party and the Equal Rights Amendment, arguing that the constitutional amendment would remove protections working women.

-By the 1930s, the Great Depression would have effected both the WTUL and the IGWU financially, the latter suffered greater than the former.
+By the 1930s, the Great Depression would have affected both the WTUL and the IGWU financially, the latter suffered greater than the former.
 Even with such setback, Nestor continued her work as a labor leader and spent a lot of time fundraising for the unions.
 At one point, she served as the Director of Research and education for the IGWU-AFL.
 Nestor served on the National Recovery Administration in its work to regulate worker safety.
 In the last decade of her life, Nestor never retired, rather she spent her remaining years recruiting unorganized glove workers, and preventing the relaxation of labor laws during World War II.